Liech/Yathsou/README.md

 Since the last 'release' the following was implemented:

  * Map Renderer with textures
+ * XACT Sound files (xwb/xsb) can be transformed to wav files

 The next greater step is to combine elements of the game and adding units that are able to drive on terrain.